Novel coronavirus, or COVID-19, is a new respiratory disease first identified in Wuhan, Hubei Province, China.

-There are 10 confirmed cases of COVID-19 in Wahkiakum County.
-If you are not contacted by the Wahkiakum County Health Department, you are NOT a close contact.
+There are 67 confirmed cases of COVID-19 in Wahkiakum County.
+As of 1-15-2021 54 of those cases are considered recovered*.
+If you are not contacted by a Health Department, you are NOT a close contact.
 Case investigation and contact notification is being actively done.
+Active person to person spread has been confirmed in Wahkiakum County.
+Please protect yourself and others.

 For those who feel they are experiencing COVID-19 symptoms, please contact your primary care physician first.
 Wahkiakum Health Department is also offering screening by calling 360-849-4041 during regular business hours of Monday through Friday 8:00 a.m. – 4:30 p.m.
 Please review the COVID-19 Testing Guidance for Healthcare Providers.
 You will be asked a series of questions and if the screener feels you should be tested, they will advise you of next steps.